maltexade1/VJ-FILTER-BOT/README.md

 - [x] Rename Feature & On / Off
 - [x] Premium And Refer On / Off
 - [x] Stream Feature On / Off
-- [x] Url Shortner On / Off Feature
+- [x] Url Shortner On / Off Feature.
 - [x] Pm Search On / Off
 - [x] Request To Join Force Subscribe With Auto File Send
 - [x] Custom Stream